 Most cancer cells are telomerase positive (TERT+), including 73% to 100% of primary human cancers dependent upon tumor type, indicating a significant potential therapeutic utilization for THIO across most of the tumor types.
-Successful targeting of telomeres in TERT+ cancers represent a significant potential for broad therapeutic utilization.
+We believe successful targeting of telomeres in TERT+ cancers may represent a significant potential for broad therapeutic utilization.